ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * RavenDB will store data in a local folder first, and transfer it to the remote destination from the local one.
-   * If a local folder hasn't been specified, RavenDB will use the system's **temp** folder as temporary storage and delete the local files when the transfer ends.
+   * If a local folder hasn't been specified, RavenDB will use the temp folder defined in its Storage.TempPath setting.
+     If Storage.TempPath is not defined, the temporary files will be created at the same location as the data file.
+     In either case, the folder will be used as temporary storage and the local files deleted from it when the transfer is completed.
    * If a local folder **has** been specified, RavenDB will use it both for the transfer and as its permanent local backup location.

 * Local and Remote Destinations Settings Code Sample:
   {CODE backup_remote_destinations@ClientApi\Operations\Maintenance\Backup\Backup.cs /}